ovh/docs/pages/web/hosting/htaccess_what_else_can_you_do/guide.en-gb.md

 >
 > This guide is designed to help you with common tasks.
 Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) and/or the service’s software publisher if you encounter any difficulties.
 We will not be able to assist you.
 You can find more information in the ["Go further"](#go-further) section of this guide.
 >
-> The following examples should be set up in a .htaccess file.
+> The following examples should be set up in a ".htaccess" file.
 Please note that the rules you define in this file have a direct impact on your website.
 Always check the rules you add before applying them to your website.
 >

 **Find out the main operations you can do with a .htaccess file.**